robfairh/design-optimizer/serpent/README.md

 # Notes

-mmr: contains serpent model that calculates power distribution and burnup
+* mmr: contains serpent model that calculates power distribution and burnup.
+The design is complete.
+It differentiates 5 type of fuel assemblies: assembly 1, assembly 2, assembly 3, assembly 4, assembly 5.
-mmr-simple: contains very simple input file

 # Burnable poison